This is a comprehensive general guide to enabling the Oracle Database Secrets Engine Vault plugin.

 This could means that the plugin binary is either invalid or needs to be recompiled to support the latest plugin protocol.

-If the Oracle Client libraries are not installed, you could encounter an error like this in the Vault operational logs (so long as Vault is logging at trace level) when attempting to write the connection configuration:
+If the Oracle Client libraries are not installed, you could encounter an error like the following from the Vault operational logs (logging set to DEBUG level) when attempting to write the connection configuration:

-If your Oracle server cannot be reached on the network by the Vault server, you could encounter an error like this from the CLI client when attempting to write the connection configuration:
+If your Oracle database cannot be reached on the network by the Vault server, you could encounter an error like the following from the CLI client when attempting to write the connection configuration:

 Error writing data to database/config/my-oracle-database: Error making API request.